Zameer Rizvi: 2005–2007: "Win or Defeat"

 In 2005, Rizvi moved back to Toronto to pursue his music career.
 He formed a band and performed at local Toronto open mics and bars, including Lee's Palace and the Horseshoe Tavern.
 Over the next two years, Rizvi steadily moved up Toronto's live music food chain, performing at bigger and better venues including the Opera House, Hershey Centre, and ultimately the Skydome (Rogers Centre).

 It was around this time that Rizvi wrote and released his debut single "Win or Defeat", and was nominated as 'Best Artist' at the Toronto Independent Music Awards.
 He was also ranked amongst the top 10 live acts in Toronto by the world's largest music festival, Emergenza.
 Record labels and producers started paying attention, and Rizvi was approached by multiple Grammy Award winning producer, Steve Thompson.
 Steve later went on to re-produce "Win or Defeat", which Rizvi debuted for 30,000 spectators during a sporting event at the Skydome in Toronto.

 2008–2010: Partnering with the 2010 Vancouver Games

 The message of "Win or Defeat" is to overcome all obstacles to pursue a dream, which resonated with the Canadian Paralympic Committee.
 The Committee subsequently licensed "Win or Defeat" to use as a song promoting athletes with disabilities.
 The Paralympics produced the video for "Win or Defeat", which featured Canadian Paralympic gold medalists Brad Bowden and Paul Rosen.
 Soon after the video's release, "Win or Defeat" was in rotation on MTV, MuchMusic and over 45 radio stations nationwide.
 Rizvi went on to perform the song at the 2010 Vancouver Games in Whistler, British Columbia.

-2010–2012: From Under the Bleachers and "Tatti"

-Rizvi released his debut album titled From Under the Bleachers in 2011.
-According to Rizvi, the title of the album originated from his experiences while sitting under the water tank on his roof in Pakistan.
-Production credits for From Under the Bleachers include five-time Grammy Award-winning producer Steve Thompson.
-Rizvi toured Norway, Pakistan, Canada and USA to promote his debut release.

-The album was well received, with strong digital sales, leading to Rizvi's single "Glory of Love" climbing to No. 73 on the Billboard Hot 100 charts in Canada.
-The album also snagged Rizvi the title of "Hot Shot Debut" and No. 5 on the Billboard Emerging Artists chart.

-In March 2011, Rizvi released a music video for his song "Mind Over Murder" which questions Islam's promise of 70 virgins in paradise.
-In the video, Rizvi plays a terrorist who winds up in paradise with 70 virgins as promised by the religion.
-The conclusion of the video shows the virgins turning into vampires, and the terrorist changing his mind about killing innocent people.
-Rizvi received several threats by those who felt he was targeting the Islamic faith.